Bayesian Inference of Neutron Star Properties in $f(Q)$ Gravity Using NICER Observations: Results

 Since we use a large number of $f(Q)$ models for this analysis, it would be good to compare these models statistically using the Bayes factor as discussed in Sec.\ref{bayesfactor}.
 In Table~\ref{tab4}, we listed the logarithmic values of the Bayes factor computed using Eq. (\ref{logBayes}) for all models.
 The interpretation of the Bayes factor is discussed in Sec.\ref{IntpBF}.
-We consider the Exponential model as hypothesis \( H_2 \) and other models as \( H_1 \) to compute \( \ln(\text{BF12}) \).
-From the large negative values of \( \ln(\text{BF12}) \), it is clear that Exponential is definitely the best model in the Bayesian inference.
-The Bayes factors computed for all models consistently rank the models in the same order: Exponential as the best, followed by Logarithmic, then Linear.
+We consider the exponential model as hypothesis \( H_2 \) (because of large negative values of log evidence) and other models as \( H_1 \) to compute \(\ln(\mathrm{BF}_{12}) \).
+From the large negative values of $\ln(\mathrm{BF}_{12})$, it is clear that exponential is definitely the best model in the Bayesian inference.
+The Bayes factors computed for all models consistently rank the models in the same order: exponential as the best, followed by logarithmic, then linear.

 Violin plots provide a detailed view of posterior distributions by merging a box plot’s summary statistics with a smooth density curve.
 This allows for easy visual comparison of features such as skewness, multimodality, and the overall spread of model parameter constraints.
-Figure~\ref{fig6} shows the Violin plots of the posterior distributions for the \( f(Q) \) model parameters \( \alpha \) (left), \( \beta \) (middle), and \( Q_0 \) (right) for the Linear (Lin), Logarithmic (Log), and Exponential (Exp) models.
-In the {Exponential} case, all parameter distributions are nearly Gaussian and unimodal, indicating a single, well-defined solution favored by the observed data.
-For the {Logarithmic} model, the posteriors for \( \beta \) and \( Q_0 \) deviate from a perfect Gaussian shape, reflecting greater uncertainty and potential degeneracies.
-The {Linear} model shows the most pronounced issues: its \( \alpha \) distribution is distinctly bimodal, suggesting two separate solutions, and its \( Q_0 \) posterior is very broad.
+Figure~\ref{fig6} shows the Violin plots of the posterior distributions for the \( f(Q) \) model parameters \( \alpha \) (left), \( \beta \) (middle), and \( Q_0 \) (right) for the linear (Lin), logarithmic (Log), and exponential (Exp) models.
+In the {exponential} case, all parameter distributions are nearly Gaussian and unimodal, indicating a single, well-defined solution favored by the observed data.
+For the {logarithmic} model, the posteriors for \( \beta \) and \( Q_0 \) deviate from a perfect Gaussian shape (bimodal), reflecting greater uncertainty and potential degeneracies.
+The {linear} model shows the most pronounced issues: its \( \alpha \) and \( Q_0 \) distribution is distinctly bimodal, suggesting two separate solutions and its \( \alpha \) posterior is very broad.
 This bimodality and the associated parameter degeneracies lower the model's Bayesian evidence relative to the others.
-This visualization highlights why the Exponential model is statistically favored, followed by the Logarithmic and then the Linear model.
+This visualization highlights why the exponential model is statistically favored, followed by the logarithmic and then the linear model.